magento/devdocs/src/cloud/project/project-enable-mfa-enforcement.md

 When MFA enforcement is enabled on a {{site.data.var.ece}} project, automated processes that require SSH access to a Cloud environment must authenticate using an API token.

-The API token allows the SSH connection request to bypass the user authentication flow that requires a 2FA token and SSH certificate.
-You generate the token from a {{site.data.var.ece}} account with Admin or Contributor access on the project.
+Authenticating with an API token still requires a 2FA token and SSH certificate.
+Automated processes must also automate generating a 2FA token.

 **Prerequisites:**